What is a solar sponge tariff?

 Which states and territories offer solar sponge tariffs?

-Solar sponge tariffs were first introduced in South Australia, but are now also available in New South Wales (Endeavour Energy network only), South-East Queensland and Victoria.
-Unfortunately, the Australian Capital Territory, Tasmania, Northern Territory, Western Australia and the Ausgrid and Essential Energy networks in NSW are yet to implement solar sponge tariffs.
+Solar sponge tariffs were first introduced in South Australia, but are now also available in New South Wales (Endeavour Energy network only), South East Queensland and Victoria.
+Unfortunately, the Australian Capital Territory, Tasmania, Northern Territory, Western Australia and the Ausgrid and Essential Energy networks in New South Wales are yet to implement solar sponge tariffs.
 This is expected to change in the next three to five years.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Citipower network in Melbourne but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.